NephthysShango/azure-network-protocols/README.md

 <p>
 <img src="https://i.imgur.com/zulH3PT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>Lastly, I observed RDP traffic using tcp.port == 3389.
 Although you're unable to see the movement, the traffic was busy because there's was a live RDP session on my computer to VM1.
-Any movement or action that I made allowed the traffic to keep going.
+Any movement or action that was made allowed the traffic to keep going.
 </p>
 <br /